denis-sokolov/frozen-express/CONTRIBUTING.md

 Before you start doing really big changes, it is advisable to open an issue to discuss it up front in case to avoid doing work that I will be hesitant to merge in for whatever reason.

-### Server configuration

-If you work on anything related to serving the resulting files, such as `.htaccess` files, you need server tests on a real Apache:

-1. Build a test app using `node src/bin.js --server SERVER test/server/app.js <path>`;
-2. Serve it using the server;
-3. Run `FROZEN_TEST_URL=http://localhost/ npm run test-server-run`.